Frequently Asked AGA Questions

 Can I change the fuel type of my AGA cooker?

-Fuel conversions are possible, depending on which model of AGA cooker you own.
+Fuel conversions may possible, depending on which model of AGA cooker you own.
 However, because major internal components vary from model to model, changing your fuel source usually involves some rebuilding.
 AGA Shop does not recommend or give advice on conversions as they can be inefficient, and in some cases illegal and dangerous.

 I have a Gas Leak – what do I do?